rozlynboutin/microbiome_helper/Random-Forest-Tutorial-(UNDER-CONSTRUCTION).md

 As described above, the 2 parameters for a RF model are the number of trees in the forest (_ntree_) and the number of features randomly sampled at each node in a tree (_mtry_).
 The more trees you run in your forest the better the model will converge.
 Below I used 501, which is similar to the default, but in practice you may want to use something like 10,001 trees for a robust model (depending on the computational time).
 Note that I usually choose odd numbers of trees to ensure there are never any ties for binary classification models.
 Unless you have a reason to change mtry beforehand it's better to use the default values.
 The default mtry values differ for RF classification and regression - as shown in the below plots.

 **Plots of mtry values over a range of # of features goes here**

+Finally, before running the models you should set the random seed so that they will be reproducible.

+    set.seed(151)

 Run RF to **classify** inflamed and control samples: